Let's set things straight. Over 10% of Canadians are smokers.

 - Nicotine patches and gums

-Life insurance providers have differing views on occasional marijuana use.
-Some may categorize such individuals as smokers, while others adopt a more lenient stance, especially if marijuana is not a daily habit.
+However, other companies may others adopt a more lenient stance, especially if marijuana is not a daily habit.

-As smokers often pay higher life insurance premiums, it is wise to consult with an insurance advisor who can assist in finding the best possible deal.
+As smokers often pay higher life insurance monthly premiums, it is wise to consult with an insurance advisor who can assist in finding the best possible deal.
 An advisor can navigate various policies and insurers, considering the frequency of marijuana use, to identify the most favorable coverage options for you.

 Being open about your habits and seeking professional guidance will ensure you secure suitable life insurance to protect yourself and your loved ones at the most competitive rates.

-How Does Cigarette Smoking Affect My Life Insurance Rates?
+How Does Smoking Affect Life Insurance Rates?

 Smokers have a greater risk of developing serious health conditions like diabetes, heart disease, and certain cancers.
 On average, smokers also die 10 years sooner than non-smokers.